ztratar/zachtratar.com/collections/_posts/2021-2-1-Disinformation-The-Game-of-Belief-is-now-a-War.markdown

 Every word, every click, and every second that passes as you look at a picture online is tracked, recorded and logged.
 This data from _billions_ of people is then fed into computers which categorize you across thousands of different variables.

 If, for example, a politician wants to find people who might be afraid of immigration, they can target those who live in cities with changing demographics.
 Advertising networks, especially Facebook Ads, give politicians and organizations these super powers for pennies.

+<blockquote class="twitter-tweet tw-align-center"><p lang="en" dir="ltr">All hyper active politicians on Twitter are de facto ‘governing’ by algorithm. <br><br>This isn’t a values judgement — I don’t have a blanket view on whether it is good or bad — but I do believe it’s what’s happening.</p>&mdash; Geoff Lewis (@GeoffLewisOrg) <a href="https://twitter.com/GeoffLewisOrg/status/1350882126481170432?ref_src=twsrc%5Etfw">January 17, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ### Accelerant #4: Targeting automatically exploits psychological weaknesses with "A/B tests"